Tutorial

 end

-lb = [-32.768 for i = 1:5]
+lb = [-32.768 for _ = 1:5]

-ub = [32.768 for i = 1:5]
+ub = [ 32.768 for _ = 1:5]

 result = AEO(Ackley, lb, ub, 100, 1000)

-.
+convergence_curve(result)The package contains a lot of algorithms that the user can use to compare between them.
+The function called compare_algorithms.
 For example I will compare the following algorithms Artificial Ecosystem-based Optimization (AEO), Artificial lemming algorithm (ALA), Bald Eagle Search (BES), Black-winged kite algorithm (BKA), Butterfly Optimization Algorithm (BOA), Chimp Optimization Algorithm (ChOA)

 using MetaheuristicsAlgorithms